 It’s crucial (and fun!) to realize that the original language in which the oldest parts of our Bibles were written was more like hieroglyphics.
 Each and every letter was a picture that had meaning in addition to providing a sound for pronunciation.
 You can really catch the spirit or the weight of simple words, just by reading the meaning in the combined pictures.
 We’ll discuss this over and over again, providing several detailed examples between now and Day 50.

 A great example is the word for ‘Egypt’ in Hebrew: MITZRAIM.
-It means ‘bondage’, but more literally it means to be stuck in a really tight place.
+It literally means ‘bondage’, but more literally it means to be stuck in a really tight place.

 Now, let’s talk about the Hebrew letter in the MIDDLE of the word ‘miTZriam’.
 Tzade is what that letter is called.
 It makes the tz sound (like the zz in pizza).
 The letter itself has a meaning, and that meaning is even implied in the shape of the letter–a righteous man, likely lying down, concealed, or praying.
 Words that use ‘tzade‘ often illustrate righteousness.